 Is this job a perfect match?

 Our author, Klara, studied Molecular Biomedicine at different Universities across Germany.
 After her PhD at the Institute of Molecular Medicine in Bonn she went for an internship in the Inhouse Consulting Department of a major pharmaceutical company.
 To explore other strategy consulting opportunities she joined an external consultancy firm.
-Here, our former Cluster member explains how she ended up in consulting and gives a summary about what the different options for a career in consulting are.
+Here, our former colleague explains how she ended up in consulting and gives a summary about what the different options for a career in consulting are.

 After having worked in the lab for several years I was sure about one thing: “The next step has to be something new!
 I know how to plan and analyse lab experiments.
 Now, I want to see new things.”
 I was certain that it was time to start something new!